rainbow-me/rainbowkit/.changeset/silent-maps-kneel.md

 **4. Check for breaking changes in `@rainbow-me/rainbow-button`**

-If you use `RainbowConnector` connector you would need to update it to `rainbowConnector` without specifyingg the `chains`.
+If you use `RainbowConnector` connector you would need to update it to `rainbowConnector` without including the `chains`.

 ```diff
 -import { RainbowConnector } from '@rainbow-me/rainbow-button';